DevNull-IR/DB-php/README.md

 # DB-php
-Free Functions to connect to the database ( mysql ) for php programmers
+Free Functions To connect to the database ( mysql ) for php programmers